FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 **Homology: ** Here \(in the context of genes\), it describes proteins originating from a common ancestor.

 **Definition of Species:** We are talking about two different species, once they cannot produce fertile offspring together. \(Example Bono an Chimpanzee\)

+#### 3. Pairwise Sequence Comparison

+###### Correct alignment: We need an objective function

+* simplest objective function: percentage of letters which are identical
+* more complicated functions describing a match

+BUT: the match score itself ignores, what we are after - biological similarity in function

+##### Alignment

+_To find the optimal superposition of two sequence, it is first necessary to define what 'optimal' means._

+**Global Alignment:**

+* Align all residues from the beginning to the end
+* Needleman-Wunsch

+**Local Alignment:**

+* Best match for locally aligned regions
+* Smith-Waterman

 ###### How do we align 2 sequences?